christopherayork/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.
-- Express allows for middlware
+- Express allows for middleware
 - Express supports REST
 - [ ] Describe Middleware?
 - Middleware describes layered processes that happen sequentially